JeremyBlack25/JTT/content/Apple Classroom Tutorial.md

 5. "invite students"
 6. now you are ready to start enrolling your iPads

+*These instructions also work on the laptop.
+The app should already be in your Applications folder.*

 #### Enrolling iPads
 1. On student iPad, navigate to the settings app
 2. Underneath Bluetooth, a new icon should appear.
 Classroom